Big Pigeon - Pottawattamie County, Iowa

 09-01 - Central Pacific > Gilbert Islands: (four dead, updated 7 Jan 2023)

-• See also Naval War with Japan > Third & Fifth Fleets - two Pottawattamie Area Liscome Bay crew died supporting the Gilbert Islands operation.
+• See also Naval War with Japan > Third & Fifth Fleets - three Liscome Bay crew members from the Pottawattamie area died supporting the Gilbert Islands operation.

 † Lee, Raymond Nathan, SN 320153, US Marine Corps, Pott.
 Co.